 Order picking system and layout is another element that needs equal attention while choosing warehouse picking carts.
 Here's what you need to consider for it:

 The order-picking system used in your warehouse must also be considered in selecting your warehouse picking cart.
 Typically, picking carts are put to use to execute single-order picking systems.
 However, it could be used for multiple order picking systems to save time and reduce traffic around the warehouse on some occasions.
 Ideally, it would help if you had a mix of different warehouse picking carts to go with the various order picking systems.

 b.
 Inventory Layout

 For starters, you need to consider your inventory layout to understand better what kind of warehouse-picking carts will deliver the best results.
 The floorplan and the corresponding route determine how you can extract the most out of every movement.
-For example, suppose an item must be transported in a longer distance within the warehouse.
-In that case, you will need a warehouse picking cart that can handle multiple items at once to save time and increase productivity.
+For example, suppose an item must be transported over a longer distance within the warehouse.
+In that case, you will need a warehouse picking cart that can handle multiple items simultaneously to save time and increase productivity.

 3. Warehouse Picking Cart Features

 The last factor you should consider in selecting your warehouse picking cart is the features of the cart itself.
 Here are what you need to consider: